Ottoman–Portuguese conflicts (1538–1560): Seydi Ali Reis Expedition and Battle of the Gulf of Oman, 1554

+Red Sea Campaign, 1556

+In early 1556, two Portuguese galleys under the command of João Peixoto sailed into the Red Sea to collect information regarding Ottoman preparations at Suez.
+Having found everything to be quiet there, he set sail to the city of Suakin, where he arrived one night.
+Finding the city asleep, Peixoto landed with his men and killed many, including the ruler, and captured considerable spoil.
+He departed the following day, and keeping close to shore sacked a number of towns en route to Goa.

 Siege of Bahrain, 1559

 In 1559 the Ottomans laid siege to Bahrain, which had been conquered by the Portuguese in 1521 and ruled indirectly since then, but the forces led by the Governor of Al-Hasa were decisively beaten back.
 After this, the Portuguese effectively controlled the entirety of the naval traffic in the Persian Gulf.
 They raided the Ottoman coastal city of Al-Katif during this time, in 1559.

 Battle of Kamaran Island, 1560

 In 1560 the Turkish privateer Sefer Reis captured two Portuguese warships by Kamaran Island in the Red Sea.